markjaquith/i-make-plugins/readme.txt

 == Description ==

 This plugin is for WordPress plugin __authors__, not __users__.
 It showcases your plugins on your WordPress blog, using the WordPress.org plugin repository as a source.
 It generates both a directory listing page, and the content of each plugin's page.
-All you have to provide is the title; the rest comes form the repository.
+All you have to provide is the title; the rest comes from the repository.
 You get to control the markup of each type of page using intuitive WordPress shortcodes.

 == Installation ==